 It was Camille Pissarro who was his greatest influence and in 1883 Paul Gauguin moved to Rouen to be closer to the man.
 By this time, with his wife Mette Gad, he had a family based in Copenhagen.
 As he gave up his job he could no longer support them financially and effectively abandoned them and everything besides for his art.
 He went to Brittany in 1886 and produced works such as 'The Bathers' which still owed a great debt to the Impressionists.
 However, in Pont-Aven he met Emile Bernard who introduced Paul Gauguin to the concept of 'cloisonism', a visual equivalent of symbolist poetry in which only the essence of an object was expressed.
 This idea led to the creation of 'Vision After The Sermon' (1888), his first masterpiece.

-A year later he was excluded from the official Universal Exhibition in Paris but managed to hang his and his associates' paintings in the Cafe des Arts entitling themselves, 'The Impressionist and Synthetist Group'.
+A year later, he was excluded from the official Universal Exhibition in Paris but managed to hang his and his associates' paintings in the Cafe des Arts entitling themselves, 'The Impressionist and Synthetist Group'.
 Although not rousing great interest the pictures did serve to raise his profile somewhat.
 His paintings contained increasing amounts of religious imagery often featuring himself in the role of one of the protagonists.
-He used vivid colours unnaturally, reflecting his interest in primitive art forms and his desire to recapture some lost paradise from his youth.
+He used vivid colors unnaturally, reflecting his interest in primitive art forms and his desire to recapture some lost paradise from his youth.

-By 1891 he was gaining quite a reputation but instead of consolidating this new found success he fled to Tahiti.
+By 1891, Paul Gauguin was gaining quite a reputation but instead of consolidating this new found success he fled to Tahiti.
 It was not the paradise he had been seeking yet he remained for two years and produced almost 80 paintings.
-Poverty and illness drove Gauguin back to France but after receiving an inheritance from the death of an uncle he headed back to Tahiti once more.
+Poverty and illness drove him back to France but after receiving an inheritance from the death of an uncle he headed back to Tahiti once more.

 "I am a great artist and I know it.
 It is because I am that I have endured such suffering."
-Paul Gauguin.